Zwift Training Plans Explained: Cycling & Running Programs to Get Faster

-Zwift’s Training Plans are flexible and make it easy to meet your fitness goals on your own time.
+Zwift’s training plans are flexible and make it easy to meet your fitness goals on your own time.
 These plans are carefully designed to get you in prime shape for your next event.
-With 15 cycling plans and 8 running plans to choose from, you’ll be ready for any adventure.
+With 17 cycling and triathlon training plans and 10 running training plans to choose from, you’ll be ready for anything.
 It’s like having a coach in your corner, always keeping you on track.

 What are you training for?
 Below is a glance at a few of our most popular training plans.

 The Zwift Racing plan will prepare you for all types of Zwift races, particularly longer or hilly courses.
 There are even race simulations based on popular routes in Watopia, London, New York, and Crit City.
-On easier days, you’ll do cadence work to help get your legs ready for anything.
+On easier days, you’ll do cadence work to help get your legs ready for anything and everything that racing demands.

-This plan was designed for beginner and intermediate Zwifters, but any racer can benefit from the workouts – especially if you have trouble with those fast race starts!
+This plan is designed for beginner and intermediate Zwifters, but any racer can benefit from the workouts – especially if you have trouble with those fast race starts!

 Shayne Gaffney developed this plan.
 He is a USA Cycling Level 1 Certified Coach, workout content editor at Zwift, and owner of GC Coaching who can regularly be found riding and leading group workouts on Zwift.